soundpress/RulesOfNYC/docs/c38/index.rst

 *§ 3-03 Access.* ::

-(a) The marina, piers and boat basin are open to permittees, a permittee's family, their guests, contractors and other persons who have obtained the permission of the dockmaster or Department to enter.
-All private contractors must be properly licensed and insured, proof of which shall be registered with the marina division.
-In addition, the dockmaster shall establish and post regular hours during which the public shall have access to specified portions of the marina and boat basin.
+(a)  The Marinas are open to Permittees, Permittee Family, Guests, contractors and other persons who have obtained the permission of the Department to enter.
+All private contractors must be properly licensed and insured, proof of which shall be registered with the Department.
+In addition, the Department shall establish and post regular hours during which the public shall have access to specified portions of the World's Fair Marina and Boat Basin.

-(b) Keys are issued to the marina and boat basin piers each year for permittees.
-To receive a key, permittees must have paid for the full seasonal dockage or mooring and have no other outstanding charges, and must sign an agreement regarding the Department's key policy.
-Permittees must also have completed a dockage or mooring permit application and provided all required vessel insurance and registration as required by 56 RCNY § 3-06(d) and (q).
+(b) Keys are issued to the World's Fair Marina and Boat Basin piers each year for Permittees.
+To receive a key, Permittees must have paid for the full seasonal dockage or mooring and have no other outstanding charges, and must sign an agreement regarding the Department's key policy.
+Permittees must also have completed a dockage or mooring permit application and provided all required Vessel insurance and registration as required by 56 RCNY § 3-06(d) and (q).